bryansum/bsumm.net/_posts/2012-06-15-Text editing.markdown

 Around the same time, in a research setting in Palo Alto, the graphic user interface was being pioneered, thanks in large part to the development of the bitmap interface, a seemingly unthinkable technical hurdle due to the hardware constraints of the time.
 Xerox PARC was the birthplace of today's computational environment, and whose importance we should not underestimate, although it took Bill Gates and Steve Jobs to realize this fact.
 PARC's Alto, the prototypical personal computer, introduced the use of object-oriented software (via Smalltalk), a virtual machine runtime, Ethernet, bitmapped displays, and using the mouse as an input device.
 However, until the release of Microsoft Windows nearly a decade later (and the Apple Macintosh, to a lesser extent), most computer users had not experienced GUIs as an everyday computing experience, much less as a software development environment.

 Along with advances in our hardware, advancements in the nature of software development environments came accordingly, in many cases because of the necessity to make up for [discrepancies between developing and editing programming languages on punch-card paper vs. "on-line" mode](http://en.wikipedia.org/wiki/Text_Editor_and_Corrector).
 A survey of the state of the art in ["on-line" text editing circa 1971](http://dl.acm.org/citation.cfm?id=356591) illustrates the introduction of QED, TECO, a Selectric teletypewriter, and interestingly, a tablet-based editor by folks at CMU.
-Notably absent is `ed`, a Ken Thompson creation went on to be the dominant line editor for Unix, and was notable for being an interactive editor.
-Thompson's `ed`, in turn, was a reworking of the original [QED](http://cm.bell-labs.com/cm/cs/who/dmr/qedman.pdf) which introduced interactive text editing concepts like text buffers, rather than working directly on a file, and regular expressions as a means of pattern matching input and output text to transform.
-These pieces of software could and often were run in non-interactive mode, due in part to the fact that often times programming was persisted using paper tape.
-Over time, individual commands for ed became more specialized: grep for the matching portion, sed for substituting text, and the like, more in accordance with the Unix principles of being a collection of small composable tools.
+Notably absent is `ed(1)`, a Ken Thompson creation went on to be the de factor line editor for Unix.
+Thompson's `ed` is [described better elsewhere](http://blog.sanctum.geek.nz/actually-using-ed/), but was a modal line-oriented editing language, basically a reworking of the original [QED](http://cm.bell-labs.com/cm/cs/who/dmr/qedman.pdf), which introduced interactive text editing concepts like text buffers, rather than working directly (raw) on a file, and regular expressions as a means of pattern matching input and output text to transform.
+Although decidedly interactive, these pieces of software could and often were run equally well as scripts in non-interactive mode, due in part to the fact that often times programming was persisted using paper tape.
+Over time, individual commands for ed became more specialized: `grep(1)` for the matching portion, `sed(1)` for substituting text, and the like, more in accordance with the Unix principles of being a collection of small composable tools.

-TECO was an MIT project started in 1962, was more arcane in that it had a smaller set of non-interactive instructions, but was Turing-complete and was used successfully to develop higher-level macros on top of its base system, extending its lifetime far past what would be expected of decades-old software in a university setting.
+TECO was an MIT project started in 1962, in a time when punch card systems were the norm.
+Its original use was to automate the [Friden Flexowriter](http://en.wikipedia.org/wiki/Friden_Flexowriter), whose "editing" consisted of the manual process of rearranging and adding punch cards.
+It again was made to minimize the time spent using a PDP-1, where a user would create a "correction tape", likely a series of TECO commands, for the TECO process to read and correspondingly print out an edited version.
+This was known as operating in "batch" mode.
+Eventually, the advantages of online editing outweighed the difficulty of offline editing, and after some time TECO was being used in a teletype-based format similar to `ed`.
+In 1964, TECO was implemented on a PDP-6, adding support for editing visually on a visual terminal.
+TECO had the fortune of being Turing-complete and was used successfully to develop higher-level macros on top of its base system, extending its lifetime far past what would be expected of decades-old software in a university setting.
 1964, TECO was altered to contain a "real-time" mode which provided an interactive display.
 After more than 10 years, in 1976, TECO had been sufficienty extended so as to produce the [first versions of Emacs](http://www.jwz.org/doc/emacs-timeline.html), which was  called as such due to its reputation for being a set of "Editor MACros" for the TECO editor.

 Innumerable forces then shaped the design of our programming languages, and advances in the lower layers of our dependency hierarchy undoubtedly played a role in their success.
 Fortran was developed during the age of punch cards, and arguably one of the first examples of a higher-level programming language.
 One might assume its structed form led to easier comprehension by less-experienced programmers, and this was the main factor in its success, but this may be taking a simplified view: one of the main benefits of higher-level abstractions initially was its ability to decrease the number of punch cards required to implement an equivalent program [by a factor of 20](http://en.wikipedia.org/wiki/Fortran) in many cases.